reinhart1010/nix/en/common/awk.md

 `awk '{if ($1 == "foo") print "Exact match foo"; else if ($1 ~ "bar") print "Partial match bar"; else print "Baz"}' `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">filename</span>

-- Print all lines where the 10th column value equals the specified value :
+- Print all lines where the 10th column value equals the specified value:

 `awk '($10 == value)'`

-- Print all the lines which the 10th column value is between a min and a max :
+- Print all the lines which the 10th column value is between a min and a max:

 `awk '($10 >= min_value && $10 <= max_value)'`